 Pursuant to Act 261 of March 18, 2015 on Universities (the University Act) with subsequent changes, the following curriculum for the Master's programme in Operations and Innovation Management is stipulated.
-The programme also follows the Joint programme regulations and the Examination Policies and Procedures for the Faculties of Engineering, Science and Medicine.
+The programme also follows the Joint Programme Regulations and the Examination Policies and Procedures for the Faculties of Engineering and Science, The Technical Faculty of IT and Design, and The Faculty of Medicine.